 The purpose of the Skilled Migration Program is to attract highly employable people for migration to Australia.
-It is the most common form of migration to Australia, and it is one of the core areas of Nation Magration’s expertise.
+It is the most common form of migration to Australia.
+It is one of the core areas of Nation Magration’s expertise.

 There are a variety of skilled migration options:

 - Skilled Independent Subclass 189

-- This permanent visa option has a major benefit that the skilled independent does not require sponsorship by a relative or state/territory government.
+- This permanent visa option has a major benefit, because the skilled independent does not require sponsorship by a relative or state/territory government.
 So you have to simply apply for this visa.

 - Skilled Nominated Subclass 190

 - A permanent visa requiring nomination by an Australian State or Territory government

 - This is a 4-year conditional visa that allows holders to live only in specific areas of Australia.
 You would need to be sponsored by an Australian relative living in that designated area, or by a state or territory government.

 - The Skilled Regional visa is the durable stage of the Skilled Regional Provisional visa.
 To qualify for a Skilled Regional visa, you must live in the required specific area of Australia for 2 years and have to do a full-time job there for 12 months.